Atheism: Demographics

 It is difficult to quantify the number of atheists in the world.
 Respondents to religious-belief polls may define "atheism" differently or draw different distinctions between atheism, non-religious beliefs, and non-theistic religious and spiritual beliefs.
-A Hindu atheist would declare oneself as a Hindu, although also being an atheist at the same time.
-Most of the time this happens because atheism and irreligion are not officially recognised in India.
-Apostasy is allowed under the right to freedom of religion in the Constitution (but blasphemy is prohibited), there are no specific laws catering to atheists and they are considered as belonging to the religion of their birth for administrative purposes.
-A 2010 survey published in Encyclopædia Britannica found that the non-religious made up about 9.6% of the world's population, and atheists about 2.0%, with a very large majority based in Asia.
+A 2010 survey published in Encyclopædia Britannica found that the non-religious made up about 9.6% of the world's population, and atheists about 2.0%.
 This figure did not include those who follow atheistic religions, such as some Buddhists.
 The average annual change for atheism from 2000 to 2010 was −0.17%.
-Broad estimates of those who have an absence of belief in a god range from 500 million to 1.1 billion people worldwide.
 Scholars have indicated that global atheism may be in decline as a percentage of the global population due to irreligious countries having the lowest birth rates in the world and religious countries generally having higher birth rates.

 According to global Win-Gallup International studies, 13% of respondents were "convinced atheists" in 2012, 11% were "convinced atheists" in 2015, and in 2017, 9% were "convinced atheists".
-As of 2012, the top 10 surveyed countries with people who viewed themselves as "convinced atheists" were China (47%), Japan (31%), the Czech Republic (30%), France (29%), South Korea (15%), Germany (15%), Netherlands (14%), Austria (10%), Iceland (10%), Australia (10%), and the Republic of Ireland (10%).
+As of 2012, the top 10 surveyed countries with people who viewed themselves as "convinced atheists" were China (47%), Japan (31%), the Czech Republic (30%), France (29%), South Korea (15%), Germany (15%), Netherlands (14%), Austria (10%), Iceland (10%), Australia (10%), and Ireland (10%).
 A 2012 study by the NORC found that East Germany had the highest percentage of atheists while Czech Republic had the second highest amount.
 The number of atheists per country is strongly correlated with the level of security for both the individual and society, with some exceptions.